VimHax/Eelios/README.md

 ![Arrays](https://i.ibb.co/DLw6ppm/image.png)

-You know how in *virtually* every language you can have arrays of numbers, strings, booleans etc, well in **Eelios**, you can also have *arrays of instructions.*
+In virtually every language you can have arrays of numbers, strings, booleans etc, well in Eelios, you can also have arrays of instructions.

-One of the instructions in **Eelios** is the `print` instruction, it, well, *prints* stuff to the console.
+One of the instructions in Eelios is the `print` instruction, it prints text to the console.

 ```
 print "Hi"